 The Rebel SL1 is able to record photos in low light more effectively than some previous entry-level Canon DSLR cameras, thanks in part to an improvement in the autofocus system.
 With older models, you may have noticed that the subject was blurred for a second or two during movies, which was extremely annoying.
 The new autofocus system in the Canon SL1 / 100D works faster, which is especially noticeable in movies.
 You can record movies at full HD resolution.

 The Rebel SL1’s low light photography performance lags behind more advanced DSLR cameras, as it offers a maximum ISO setting of 25,600, but you shouldn’t expect to achieve noise free photos beyond an ISO 6400 setting.
+Note that the standard range is a high ISO 100-12800 with an aperture of f/3.5-5.6.
+This camera is compatible with STM lenses for smooth and consistent autofocus during video recording, which also work well with the Hybrid CMOS AF feature while shooting in 24 frames per second.
+The Hybrid AF feature also has a useful Live View AF mode on the rear LCD.
 Still, this model does a much better job in darkened scenes than what you’d receive from a smartphone camera or a best point and shoot digital camera model.

 The Canon EOS Rebel SL1 battery life is one area where you’ll notice the smaller size of this camera.
 By shrinking the size of the SL1 / 100D, Canon had to shrink the battery a little bit versus other Rebel digital cameras, resulting in battery life that’s below other Canon DSLRs.
 However, if you use viewfinder mode most of the time, you’ll be able to conserve the battery life effectively enough to allow for a full day of photography on one battery charge.